-As babies grow, breast milk offers important protection against disease and infection, which is not surprising considering its composition; it’s packed with nutrients, vitamins, and fat, including immunoglobulin A, lauric acid, palmitic acid, and oleic acid, and many more.
+As babies grow, breast milk offers important protection against disease and infection, which is not surprising considering its composition.
+It’s packed with nutrients, vitamins, and fat, including Immunoglobulin A (IgA), lauric acid, palmitic acid, oleic acid, and many more (Ramiro-Cortijo et al., 2020).

-While breastmilk has many qualities that make it incredible when ingested for nutritional and immune system support, it can be used for more than consumption.
+While breast milk has many qualities that makes it incredible when ingested for nutritional and immune system support, it can be used for more than just consumption.

-There is a lot of anecdotal evidence that explore the use of breast milk to combat skin ailments and irritation that babies experience.
+There is a lot of anecdotal evidences that explore the use of breast milk to combat skin ailments and irritation that babies experience.
 Let’s explore these benefits further as they relate to bathing:

 1. Treating Eczema, Cradle Cap, and Psoriasis

-Studies show that half of all babies are affected by atopic eczema, which causes itchy, painful, swollen, and cracking skin.
+Atopic eczema causes itchy, painful, swollen, and cracked skin.
 Many mothers swear by using a breast milk bath to help reduce the effects of eczema as well as psoriasis and cradle cap.

 2. Clearing Acne